Jeremias II, the Tübingen Lutherans,

 debates of 16th century Western Europe.
 The hopes of a

-Protestant ally against Turkish oppressors may indeed have propelled the
+Protestant ally again Turkish oppressors may indeed have propelled the

 Patriarch to greater personal generosity and open-mindedness to